n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 <br/>

 #### Remarks of Russia's approach to Cyber Warfare:
-*   Offensive Defensive approach (attacking to showcase capability).
+*   Offensive Defensive approach (attack to showcase capability).
 *   Several small teams style.
 *   Conduct disinformation operations by releasing stolen information or leaks introducing falsehoods.
 *   Disrupt direct attribution by introducing false flags on their toolsets/operations.
-*   Deploy DDoS attacks to conduct deterrence campaigns.
+*   Deploy DDoS attacks to conduct cyber-enabled deterrence operations.
 *   Design deterrence/influence operations around target state's political election campaigns or national holidays.
 *   Hybrid Warfare - combining military and non-military as well as covert and overt means including disinformation, kinetic actions and cyber-attacks to accomplish a subject strategic outcome.
 *   Active Measures - actions of political warfare designed to change the course of world events via influence operations based on disinformation campaigns.